-This medicine contains less than 1 mmol sodium (23 mg) per tablet, i.e. is essentially 'sodium-free'
+This medicine contains less than 1 mmol sodium (23 mg) per tablet, that is to say essentially 'sodium-free'.

-3. How to take Warfarin tablets
+3. How to take Warfarin 0.5mg Tablets

-Always take this medicine exactly as your doctor has told you.
+Always take this medicine exactly as your doctor or pharmacist has told you.
 Check with your doctor or pharmacist if you are not sure.

 Your dose will be decided by your doctor and will depend on the results of the blood tests carried out to measure the time it takes your blood to clot.

-Once you have been stabilised on this medicine the usual dose is between 3 - 9 mg once a day.
-Take the medicine at the same time each day, preferably on an empty stomach.
-The tablet can be divided into equal doses.
+Once you have been stabilised on this medicine the usual dose is between 3 - 9 mg.
+Try to take the medicine at the same time each day.
+The score line is not intended for breaking the tablet.